July 31, 2020

 Emotions as a motivation to act

 But of course emotions are more than just signals.
 We don't just simply arrange ourselves into signalling shapes.
-Emotions are experiences–feelings, urges, cognitions, physical responses.
+Emotions are experiences.
+They are feelings, urges, cognitions, physical responses.
+This, in fact, is something Darwin himself noted in his work On the Origin of Species, "our emotions are so closely connected with their expression that they hardly exist if the body remains passive".

-The most compelling description of emotion for me comes from George Mandler.
+The most compelling description of emotion comes from the work of George Mandler.
 His writings are not particularly easy to come by anymore, but his theory of emotion has a hand in much of our research into affect today.

 This very simple explanation helps us understand many seemingly complicated aspects of emotion.
 For example, why we feel hateful or hurt instead of anger.
 Or many of the perplexing features of our interpersonal relationships.